|

 Lixouri: Second largest town, in the past, Lixouri was the most important port of Kefalonia and the headquarters of the Venetians.

 After the returning of migrants to the country and thanks to many students, Lixouri has been extremly modernized.
 Several new buildings have been built with the many European funding.
-The center is the platia, the cobbled square with the impressive ficus near the new theater.

 By car you can discover the Paliki peninsula: first the beaches to the south, then across the mountains to the steep coast to the west, where the monastery of Kipourion stands out.